-BritishVolt: Talks held with two firms over failed gigafactory site
+Britishvolt: Talks held with two firms over failed gigafactory site

 "I had a meeting with one and Rick O'Farrell [the council's interim chief executive] had a meeting with the other.

-"We will look to do everything we can do facilitate that place becoming a large employer, so I can assure you that we're absolutely flat-out on this.
+"We will look to do everything we can do facilitate that place becoming a large employer, so I can assure you that we're absolutely flat-out on this."

 Mr Sanderson did not name the two interested parties due to what he said were confidentiality reasons.